 Frequently Asked Questions

-The rationale behind Living Room Conversations is to increase understanding, reveal common ground and allow us to discuss possible solutions.
+Living Room Conversations are structured to increase understanding, reveal common ground and allow us to discuss possible solutions.
 No fancy event or skilled facilitator is typically needed.
 When people of all walks of life begin to care about one another, they can begin working together to solve the problems of our time.

-Cohosts are best when they have a different perspective from you.
+Cohosts are best when they have a different perspective than you.
 Think about your friends with whom you have respectful disagreements.

 Think about people who are interested in having meaningful conversations about our world.
-The conversations are richest and most fun when there’s diversity of perspective.
-Think about many kinds of differences- age, gender, culture, politics and more.
+Conversations are richest and most fun when there is diversity of perspective represented.
+Think about many kinds of differences: age, gender, culture, politics and more.
 You may be surprised at the range of opinion on a particular topic in a group that seems homogeneous.

 - Use the Living Room Conversations Facebook page and/or join our Facebook Organizer community and make a request for diverse conversation partners.

-- Choose a topic where those you CAN gather express different viewpoints (e.g. Status & Privilege, Relationships First, Future of Work).
+- Choose a topic where the participants express different viewpoints (e.g. Status & Privilege, Relationships First, Future of Work).

 - Recognize that we are all different and there is tremendous value in cultivating skills in listening and conversation.